k1nxx/shambalile/README.md

 # About

-Inadaquate infrastructure has been hampered by outdated methods as a result agriculture has declined in many countries such as Iran. **Shambalile** serves as a scalable and pragmatic monitoring solution offering critical insights to environmental factors.
-A modular node-based system integrates artificial intelligence providing data-driven solutions and adaquate feedbackt.
+Inadequate infrastructure has been hampered by outdated methods as a result agriculture has declined in many countries such as Iran. **Shambalile** serves as a scalable and pragmatic monitoring solution offering critical insights to environmental factors.
+A modular node-based system integrates artificial intelligence providing data-driven solutions and adaquate feedback.
+We aim to streamline the process of agricultural benefiting hobbyists and farmers alike, mitigating obsolete time consuming trial-and-error practices.

 # Goals